cpfiffer/virtual-econ.info/index.md

 Steps:

 1. Get a URL that points to your calendar -- the URL should end with `.ics`.
+If you are using Google Calendars, you can look at [this picture](calendar-example.png) to see where to click.
+Search on how to get this link for your calendar provider if you are not using a Google calendar.
 As an example, the URL for the website's calendar is

     ```
     https://raw.githubusercontent.com/cpfiffer/virtual-econ.info/master/virtual-econ-calendar.ics
     ```

+2. Edit the file `calendar_sources.txt` in this repo, and stick your URL at the bottom of the list.
+Here's a [handy link](https://github.com/cpfiffer/virtual-econ.info/edit/master/calendar_sources.txt) to do so.

+3. Click the "Propose file change" button at the bottom of the page.

+4. Wait for someone to accept your changes.

 ## Links